SAP-samples/abap-cheat-sheets/07_String_Processing.md

   - If `len` is not specified, the rest of the remaining characters is respected.
 If the offset and length are greater than the actual length of the string, the exception `CX_SY_RANGE_OUT_OF_BOUNDS` is raised.
-- You may also encounter the syntax for accessing substrings by specifying the offset and length using the `+` character after a variable.
+- You can also access substrings by specifying certain data objects in certain positions using the data object name (field symbols and dereferenced data reference variables are also possible) and the length in parentheses.
-  - The length is specified in parentheses.
-Specifying an asterisk (`*`) means that the rest of the remaining string is respected.
+  - Additionally, you can specify the offset using the `+` character after a variable.
-  - This syntax option
+  - Specifying the length with an asterisk (`*`) means that the rest of the remaining string is respected.
-even allows write access to substrings for fixed-length strings.
+  - This syntax option even allows write access to substrings for fixed-length strings.
 Read access is possible for both fixed-length and variable-length strings.
   - However, this syntax can be confused with the use of tokens in the context of  dynamic programming.
 - There are other string functions available for dealing with substrings, such as [`substring_after`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensubstring_functions.htm), [`substring_before`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensubstring_functions.htm),